 - Flexible ground outsole offers high-speed control and...

-Adidas is at the top of the pyramid when it comes to soccer today.
+Adidas is at the top of the pyramid in soccer today.

 As we highlighted a moment ago, this brand is the number one pick for professional soccer players (men and women) around the world.
 These soccer boots are about as good as it gets – and there are certainly a couple of different models that rank amongst the best soccer for Severs disease athletes.